-In my 2010 post about her, I explained the desperate and creative measures we used to obtain a spot on her coveted cookie list.
-Now, though, the responsibility for carrying on that tradition lies with each of us – the lucky recipients – to bake her cookies and share them with each other so we can still enjoy a treasured box of holiday gems.
+Now that Hermine is gone, the responsibility for carrying on that tradition lies with the lucky recipients to bake her cookies and share them with each other so we can still enjoy a treasured box of holiday gems.

-We succeeded in grand fashion but it took at least eight bakers to deliver what this one woman used to do alone — bake dozens and dozens of more than 16 types of cookies, while working full time and taking care of her family.
+It takes at least eight bakers to deliver what this one woman used to do alone -- bake dozens and dozens cookies, while working full time and taking care of her family.
 My respect for her continues to grow.

 What is your favorite holiday cookie?